Amazon Faves

 Language and Currency

 In Curaçao, the primary languages spoken are Papiamentu, Dutch, Spanish, and English.
-Papiamentu, a Creole language with influences from Portuguese, Spanish, Dutch, and African languages, is the most widely spoken language among locals.
-However, in touristy areas near the cruise port and throughout Willemstad, English is commonly spoken and understood by most people.
-During my visit, every local and vendor I encountered spoke fluent English.
+As noted above, Papiamentu is a widely spoken language among locals.
+However, most people commonly speak and understand English in touristy areas near the cruise port and throughout Willemstad.

 Willemstad Cruise Port Ship Schedule